 The law requires taxpayers to keep certain records.
 The IRS expects taxpayers to produce these records on request.
 The IRS has the power to issue an administrative summons if the taxpayer does not cooperate.
-This begs the question as to what happens if the taxpayer chooses not to comply with an IRS summons?
+This begs the question of what happens if the taxpayer chooses not to comply with an IRS summons.
 The United States v.
 Belcik, Case No. 8:15-mc-2-T-23MAP (M.D.
 Fla.
-2016), case provides an narrative example that answers this question.
+2016), the case provides a narrative example that answers this question.

 The IRS Summons

 IRS employees are authorized to issue administrative summonses to obtain testimony and/or records.
 They usually do not do so unless they have made attempts to obtain the information or the taxpayer asks the IRS to issue the summons.